 The Wage and Hour Division enforces the Fair Labor Standards Act (FLSA), which provides regulations regarding the employment of workers under the age of 18.
-The act includes minimum age restrictions for employment, as well as restrictions on the jobs young workers can perform and the time of day they may work.
+The FLSA act includes minimum age restrictions for employment, as well as restrictions on the jobs young workers can perform and the time of day they may work.

-What should my safety program include?
+What should a safety plan include?

 A company’s overall occupational health and safety plan should include a variety of modules that address specific hazards, as required by OSHA.
 In addition to an accident prevention program, other safety and health programs may be required, depending on the hazards in a particular workplace and industry.
 Once those specific hazards and the appropriate OSHA regulations that apply have been identified, the business owner should begin building out the safety plan.
 Small business owners may want to work directly with a risk management consultant to outsource the development of their safety plans.